Edith Penrose: Baghdad and the oil industry

 While in Baghdad, Penrose saw an opportunity to study the economics of the oil industry.
 This work culminated in a book, The Large International Firm in Developing Countries: The International Petroleum Industry, which was published in 1968.
 After the overthrow of the Hashemite monarchy, the couple were expelled from Iraq and drove across the Syrian Desert, through Turkey and on to the UK.

 Move to UK

-In 1959, Penrose took a joint readership post in economics at the London School of Economics and the School of Oriental and African Studies (SOAS).
+In 1959, Penrose took a joint Leadership post in economics at the London School of Economics and the School of Oriental and African Studies (SOAS).
 In 1964, she was appointed chair of economics with special reference to Asia at the SOAS, a post which she held until 1978.
 During this time, she continued her interest in multinational oil companies, and was travelling extensively.
 She also became involved in several academic and public bodies, including the Monopolies Commission and was elected a fellow of the Royal Commonwealth Society in 1985.